fernand0labra/rai-cluster-workshop/README.md

 # You must use srun to run your job on the allocated resources
 srun --ntasks 2 python program.py <ARGS>
 ```
+Each project has a storage folder associated which is orders of magnitude bigger than the equivalent storage of the login or compute node.
+The path to this storage folder can be found in the project page of [NAISS SUPR](https://supr.naiss.se/project/) for each specific project, under the section Storage/Resource.

 ## Code Migration & Dependencies